chezersamonte/Windows-Server-2022-Learning-Journey/README.md

 ## 🧪 My Lab Environment

-The learning journey is performed through a virtualized lab environment.
+The learning journey is performed through a virtualized lab environment using:

-**Lab Components:**

 * VMware Workstation
 * Windows Server